jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ![*mini-Sata and M.2*](images/Chapter-11/ssd/M.2_and_mSATA_SSDs_comparison.jpg "mini-Sata and M.2")

 The future of disk is something of a hybrid between ram and solid state/flash memory.
 Intel launched a trademarked platform called [Optane](https://www.howtogeek.com/317294/what-is-intel-optane-memory/ "Intel Optane").
 The target is cloud based servers running OS Containers and Virtualized platforms.
 The idea is to increase the speed of disk to the point that is is close to or equal in speed to RAM (Non-volitile memory), thereby eliminating potential memory bottlenecks.
+Though Optane was a technology that was before its time, as Intel [shutdown the Optane division in 2021](https://www.pcworld.com/article/3604093/intel-quietly-kills-its-face-melting-optane-desktop-ssds.html "webpage Intel Optane closure article").

 ### Network Harddrives